MieuxVoter/majority-judgment-api-python/README.md

+# API for Mieux Voter

+This API allows you to create elections, vote and obtain results with [majority judgment](https://en.wikipedia.org/wiki/Majority_judgment).

+You can use our server at [demo.mieuxvoter.fr/api/](demo.mieuxvoter.fr/api/).

 ## Installation with Docker

 Edit the `.env` with your own settings.
 A secret key can be generated in Python REPL: